ferrerofranco/ferrerofranco.github.io/_notebooks/NLPs and GANs.md

 As you can see, the VGG model seems to be on the upper spectrum of the reference scores, while the Xception model is on the lower, directly failing the BLEU-1 score.

 Now for the results of the experiment!
-(I haven't uploaded the notebook that runs both models at the same time and gets the BLEU scores, but I might if requested)
+(I haven't uploaded the notebook that runs both models at the same time and gets the BLEU scores, but I might if requested).
 Note: Only the macaw image was generated with BigGAN, all others were generated with SIREN.